XC3S/meatnheat/README.md

 ## Roadmap/Todos
 - tool to clear the database and elasicsearch
-- refresh jwtToken
 - use lowDB to manage your local storage
 - follow other users
 - Dashboard - recently viewed